What's the difference?

 Haymaking to feed livestock has been practised for centuries and this land management practice is recognisable as part of our social and cultural heritage.
 After the Norman Conquest, meadows had their own land category in the Doomsday Survey of 1086 (English Heritage).

 Meadow flora is associated with poor soil as the management prevents high fertility.
-These species can easily be outcompeted by other plants when the nutrient levels are higher.
+These species can easily be outcompeted by other plants, such as bramble and nettle, when the nutrient levels are higher.